-Le taux de chômage de la zone OCDE en baisse à 6.6% en octobre 2015
+Le taux de chômage de la zone OCDE en baisse à 6.5% en janvier 2016

 This project is part of a series of rapid policy assessment projects on inclusive entrepreneurship policies and programmes that are conducted by the Local Economic and Employment Development (LEED) Programme of the Organisation for Economic Co-operation and Development (OECD) in collaboration with the Directorate-General for Employment, Social Affairs and Inclusion of the European Commission.